vansh-seth/Web-tech-lab/Notes-CSS/Overflow/Readme.md

 | `overflow-x`   | Specifies what to do with the left/right edges of the content if it overflows the element's content area |
 | `overflow-y`   | Specifies what to do with the top/bottom edges of the content if it overflows the element's content area |

-Feel free to experiment with these properties to get a better control of your layout!